-• eceding section also apply to this section.)
+(Criteria listed in the preceding section also apply to this section)

 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 Walford Creek is located wholly within EPM 14220.
 The EPM is located 65km west-northwest of Doomadgee township and 340km north-northwest of Mount Isa.
 Following a transfer of title (dated 12 March 2013) EPM 14220 is held 100% by Aeon Walford Creek Limited formerly Aston Metals (Qld) Limited and the previous Joint Venture Agreements no longer apply.
 The tenement currently consists of 41 sub-blocks.
 The tenement is a granted Exploration Permit for Minerals and no known impediments exist.
-As it currently stands, no Native Title claim is in existence over EPM 14220, however AML continue to operate under the premises of the previous agreements negotiated with the Carpentaria Land Council Aboriginal Corporation "CLCAC" representing the Waanyi and Gangalidda-Garawa peoples and signed prior to commencement of exploration.